jambone23/testhaven/README.md

 2. **Create a feature branch:** It’s good practice to create a new branch for your work (for example, `feature/new-awesome-thing`).
 3. **Make your changes with care:** Implement your bug fix or new feature.
 Try to follow the coding style of the project for consistency.
 If you’re adding a feature or fixing a bug, consider writing tests to cover your changes.
 4. **Run tests:** Before submitting, run the test suite to ensure everything still passes.
 This helps maintain quality and makes the review process smoother.
 5. **Open an issue (optional but recommended):** If your contribution is a significant change or new feature, please open an issue to discuss it with the maintainers first.
-This step isn’t required for small fixes, but discussion can save time and ensure your idea aligns with the project’s goals.
 6. **Submit a pull request:** Push your branch to your GitHub fork and open a pull request against TestHaven’s main repository.
 In the PR description, clearly explain your changes and mention which issue (if any) you’re addressing.
-Be sure to follow our pull request template and any guidelines (including commit message conventions) if provided.

-Feel free to also open issues for any bugs you find or feature requests you have – we appreciate your feedback.
-You can also check if there are “good first issues” to start with.
 We aim to review pull requests promptly and will provide constructive feedback.
 Thank you for helping to improve TestHaven!

 ## Licence